filecoin-project/filecoin-docs/docs/mine/lotus/miner-configuration.md

 ./lotus-miner sectors batch precommit
 ```

-the output are the sector ids:
+the output is the sector ids:

 ```
 $ ./lotus-miner sectors batching precommit